 Adoption of a Resolution on Libya Sanctions

-Tomorrow (29 June), the Security Council is expected to adopt a resolution extending the mandate of the Panel of Experts assisting the 1970 Libya Sanctions Committee until 15 November 2018.
-The draft was circulated by the UK on 20 June, and Council members met once to negotiate the text, which is now in in blue.
+Tomorrow (31 March), the Security Council is expected to adopt a resolution extending the mandate of the Panel of Experts assisting the 1970 Libya Sanctions Committee until 31 July 2017.
+The draft resolution also extends until the same date the measures imposed by resolution 2146 addressing the illicit exports of crude oil from Libya.
+(The arms embargo, travel ban and assets freeze on Libya do not have sunset clauses, thus the measures on illicit exports of crude oil are the only ones that need to be extended yearly through a resolution.)
+The draft was circulated by the UK on 24 March and Council members met twice to negotiate the text, which was put in blue this morning.

 The draft in blue does not significantly modify the sanctions regime or its legal obligations.
 However, it includes some requests specifically addressed to the Government of National Accord (GNA), as well as some of the recommendations of the Panel of Experts in its final report (S/2016/209).
 The draft requests the GNA to notify the 1970 Committee following the appointment of two focal points, one responsible for communication with the Committee with respect to the measures on illicit exports of crude oil, and the other to provide information related to the arms embargo, such as the structure of the security forces under the GNA’s control, the infrastructure for safe storage, registration, maintenance and distribution of military equipment by the GNA security forces, and training needs.

 The draft extends the Panel’s mandate for 16 months.
 In its final report, the Panel recommended extending its mandate for 18 months, highlighting how the experts’ 12-month contracts allowed for only 7 months of investigations, due to the time consumed by the processes of onboarding, induction and travel arrangements, and the time required for the translation of the Panel’s two reports.